 In simple terms, this is what is known as a Content Management System, and it is your way to creating content for the world and convey the story or message of your business

 Now this is the important thing to remember, the real difference between blogging and content marketing is not the technology that you use but the way you use that technology and what you do with your content afterwards.

-This is huge shift in thinking can lead your business to new heights, yet it is important to recognise that many people use the term blogging and content marketing interchangeably, even though the two activities are very different.
+This huge shift in thinking can lead your business to new heights, yet it is important to recognise that many people use the term blogging and content marketing interchangeably, even though the two activities are very different.

 5 Ways Content Marketing Will Help You

 Now that we have a clear understanding that blogging and content marketing are two very different activities that often share the same name, it is now time for us to look at how content marketing is going to benefit you as a business